surh/wheelP/DATASETS.md

 	* PLF\_MGS, MLF\_MGS: log2 ratio of maximum growth rate achieved between each
 	exudate condition and its control (PLF = log2(minus2plusP/plusP), MLF = log2(plus2minusP/minusP).

-* **Strain.auc** Raw area under the growth curve (AUC) for each of 440 tesed strains.
+* **Strain.auc** Raw area under the growth curve (AUC) for each of 440 tested strains.
 Row names indicate strain ID.
 Columns of the data frame are as follows:
-	* minus2plusP, munisP, plus2minusP, plusP: Area under the growth curve (AUC) for each condition.
+	* minus2plusP, minusP, plus2minusP, plusP: Area under the growth curve (AUC) for each condition.

 ## Binary plant-bacterium assays